GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Neg.
 A riing which always seems to carry some flith to it of unknown origin.
 It functions identically to a wand, requiring a [Will] of 13+ to operate and firing a toxic ray of energy.
 When used this way, it actually bestows 2 points of spell sickness on an odd attack roll.
 Additionally, if name is known, *the wearer may cast the spell Sludgery as though they knew it*.

+**Humble Band**, $1,700
+Unique
+Neg.
+A plain looking ring. *The wearer's minimum result of a skill check or save is equal to their level if they have a character class.
+They canmot say anything positive about themself*.

 **Imploding Band**, $23,000
 Unique